TomK32/tomk32.github.io/_posts/2018-08-04-stimulus-component-calculator.md

   - stimulusjs
 ---

-Here's a small stimulusjs component at I wrote for [budgetfuchs](https://budgetfuchs.de?c=tomk32).
+Here's a small stimulusjs component at I wrote for [budget fox](https://budget-fox.com?utm_source=tomk32.githbub.io).

 It calulates the value of an input with basic arithmetic like 2 + 10/3 and shows the result in the `result` target.